joedefen/crostini-kde-setup/README.md

     * *After an operation, it is best to keep MaintMenu open in case of problems.
 Then, you can peruse the output, and read/copy/paste as needed for troubleshooting.*

+* **Set root password** -  *Always know your root (and user) password* ensure you can perform maintenance if an upgrade or pilot error mangles the "sudoers" config.
+* **Set current user password** - Similarly, know your user password (which may be the same as your root password in case of mangled "sudoers" config).
 * **Update Linux** - updates your Linux and its software which you should run periodically and after Chromebook major version updates.
 * **Refresh Icons** - *sometimes* repairs icons for linux apps when messed up *after* having been more correct than currently.
 This will not fix icons for newly install programs being wrong, generally.
 After running this, all or most of the Linux icons will disappear, and slowly be restored when ChromeOS polls for installed Linux programs/icons.
 Sometimes, ChromeOS will show a penguin as the icon for a program and then later repair it, and sometimes it is permanent because the icon is not present or has an unsupported format.